 But where this isn't possible, the relationship with your agency is vital.
-Having a positive working relationship with your recruiter can really help you know what your next assignment could be and, more importantly, when it will start.
+Having a positive working relationship with your recruiter can really help you know what your potential next contracting jobs could be and, more importantly, when they will start.

 Here are three simple ways you can make sure you reap the benefits of working with a contract specialist recruiter or agency.

 1. Remember: Your recruiter knows you and wants you to be happy and working

 There is a myth amongst contractors that if you want to secure your next role whilst you are still working on an assignment, you should talk to another recruiter.

 This simply isn’t necessary.